tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 3. Instructor Do: Create a Database (5 min) (Critical)

-Begin by verifying that everyone has successfully installed pgAdmin and Postgres.
+Begin by verifying that everyone has successfully installed pgAdmin and PostgreSQL.
 Everyone should have completed this step prior to today's class.

 * Open pgAdmin in a new browser window and ensure that everyone is able to follow along and view their new server in the browser.